(or How I learned to love the war and stop

 What the heck is going on here?
 My lips have

-gone numb, my eyes are watering and now I
+gone numb, my eyes are watering and now I can’t

-can’t feel my tongue!
+feel my tongue!
 There’s an acute burning

-sensation in my throat that’s proceeding down
+sensation in my throat that’s proceeding down my

-rum is going about its business dissolving
+going about its business dissolving my

-(or what was left of them).
+what was left of them).

 Another? asked David.
-By now the initial
+By now the initial impact

 settled.
 Either that or I was so severely